kubernetes-sigs/kubebuilder/docs/book/src/reference/metrics.md

 # Only CR(s) which uses webhooks and applied on namespaces labeled 'webhooks: enabled' will be able to work properly.
 #- ../network-policy
 ```

-### By exposing the metrics endpoint using HTTPS and CertManager

-Integrating `cert-manager` with your metrics service can secure the endpoint via TLS encryption.

-To modify your project setup to expose metrics using HTTPS with
-the help of cert-manager, you'll need to change the configuration of both
-the `Service` under `config/default/metrics_service.yaml` and
-the `ServiceMonitor` under `config/prometheus/monitor.yaml` to use a secure HTTPS port
-and ensure the necessary certificate is applied.

 ## Exporting Metrics for Prometheus